 A Quick Guide on Restoring Data from an iPhone 6s (Plus)

 This will move the deleted images back to Photos app in the iPhone immediately.
 You're able to access the restored iCloud pictures from any of your devices with iCloud Photos enabled.

 Step 1: Sign in to iCloud account

-Launch the software, choose the "Recover from iCloud Backup File" mode from the built-in modes on the left list, then enter Apple ID and passcode in the box to sign up to the iCloud account.
+Install and launch the software, choose Recover from iCloud mode from the built-in modes on the left list, then enter Apple ID and passcode in the box to sign up to your iCloud account.

-Step 3: View backed up photos in iCloud
+Step 3: View recoverable photos in iCloud

 That's it!
-Once the process has finished, you can transfer the extracted photos back to iPhone using iTunes sync feature or a 3rd-party alternative - iTransfer.
-It is a management tool for transferring content among iOS, Android, iTunes and computer in one shot.
+Once the process has finished, you can transfer the extracted photos back to iPhone using iTunes sync feature or a 3rd-party alternative - iPhone Data Transfer.
+It is a management tool for transferring data and files across iOS devices, iTunes and computer in one shot.

 Eventually the disappeared photos are saved back to iPhone camera roll.
 This option also works when you upgrade to a new device and want to transfer all old photos to the new iPhone.

 If your photos were uploaded to iCloud Drive before being lost or permanently deleted, simply visit iCloud.com and download them to store on your computer effortlessly.
 This is probably one of the easiest ways for restoring iCloud photos over the internet.

 Here's the steps you may take to get photos from iCloud and download to your iPhone, iPad or computer.
 It's also helpful when you want to transfer photos from iPhone to PC or Mac.